imsweb/data-generator/README.md

 The generator accepts an additional options object as an input to the generate methods, that object can be used to customize the random data generation of some of the fields.

+### Physician and Facility Data Generator

+Those generator don't require a layout; they can be used generate physicians and facilities.
+The data is created from publicly available NPI data files.

 ## Defining Variables